 The Willows - Mental Health Intensive Care Unit

-We provide intensive care for male patients whose needs and risks are unable to be safely managed on an acute inpatient ward.
+We provide intensive care for male patients when it is not possible to safely manage their needs and risks on an acute inpatient ward.
 Our patients are detained under the Mental Health Act.

 We focus on assessment, treatment and recovery.
-Care is provided by a range of healthcare professionals including:
+Our care is provided by a range of healthcare professionals including:

 Accessing our services